Speakers & Performers 2024

 Paul Healy

 Paul grew up in Rooskey, Co.
 Roscommon.
-Having previously worked for the Longford Leader and Longford News, he spent sixteen years as Editor of the Roscommon Champion, before launching the Roscommon People with his wife, Fiona, in 2007.
-Paul is Managing Editor of the Roscommon People.
+Having previously worked for the Longford Leader and Longford News, he spent 16 years as Editor of the Roscommon Champion, before launching the Roscommon People with his wife, Fiona, in 2007, and is its Managing Editor.
 For many years he edited the Roscommon Association Yearbook.
-He is author of five books to date, on subjects ranging from sport to politics to social history, and also an occasional contributor to Phoenix magazine.
+He is author of five books to date, on subjects ranging from sport to politics to social history.
+He is an occasional contributor to Phoenix magazine.

 Tickets